http://www.xconomy.com/boston/2012/06/21/juliet-marines-ghost-ship-emerges-from-stealth-startup-gears-up-for-war/?single_page=true%E2%80%9D

 And while the startup strives to gain full acceptance from the

-U.S. Navy and other potential defense customers, it is “working on
+U.S. Navy and other potential defense customers, it is “working

-torpedoes, machine guns, radar, mine-detection systems, and other
+mounting torpedoes, machine guns, radar, mine-detection systems,

-supposed to.
+the way it’s supposed to.

 That remains to be seen, of course.
 But if it performs as